computational-cell-analytics/medico-sam/README.md

   - Apply Segment Anything to 2d and 3d data or fine-tune it on your data.
   - Supports semantic segmentation for 2d and 3d data.

-Based on these components, `medico_sam` enables fast interactive and automatic annotation for medical images:
+Based on these components, `medico_sam` enables fast interactive and automatic annotation for medical images.

 ## Installation